CAPSTONE-24-25-IRON-CODER/iron-coder/docs/README.md

   - Window stays open after loading example, need research into egui to figure out how to close after clicking example
   - Sometimes drawn wire connections will appear on top of the add board menu and other windows
   - More than one discrete component cannot be added to the hardware editor
-  - Rx pin in STM32 board example does not work properly so we can only output data
   - Tree command in windows OS causes crash, possibly due to string variable not being able to hold data from shell output
   - When an SVG image element is very large, it will take up the entire designate pins window and some of the window elements are not accessible (instructions and cancel button)
+  - Renode does not automatically compile code done within the window so will require user to compile before starting the script